developertown/frontend/react/environments.md

 The environment variables provided to docker run will be made available to the application via the env.js file.
 Changing the environment variables is as simple as restarting the container with a different configuration which is very similar to environment variables work in other parts of the system.

+#### Browser Cache

+Note the script tag which loads the `env.js` includes a `REACT_APP_VERSION` environment variable which is expected to be defined at **build** time by the build server.
+The version is included in the script tag to help bust the browser cache.
+It should be noted that if code with `REACT_APP_VERSION=1.0.0` is deployed to an environment with **runtime** environment variables A then redeployed to the same environment with new **runtime** environment variables it is possible some users may receive a cached version of the environment variables still.
+Steps should be taken to invalidate the cache if redeploying with new **runtime** environment variables

 #### Using env.sh for local development

 Create React App comes configured with a `yarn start` command which uses webpack dev-server to enable hot reloading of the application in development mode.